newrelic/entity-definitions/docs/entities/synthesis.md

 * If there are multiple attributes matching against the same prefix, all of them will get indexed.
 * The prefix gets removed from the final tag name.
 * Prefixed attributes take the lower precedence, meaning that after removing the prefix, if there's already a tag with the same name coming from the same telemetry datapoint, it will be discarded.
-* The prefix "tags." doesn't get specified as part of this structure, it still works independently and also takes a higher precedence over these prefixes.
+* The prefix "tags." doesn't get specified as part of this structure, it still works independently.

 > With a `label.` prefix as part of the `prefixedTags` list, and the telemetry containing any attribute prefixed with it, for instance, `label.name`, the final tag name will be `name`.